Amila-Rukshan/car-listing-marketplace/README.md

 ## Notes

+After posing a car by an admin, it is available for users to book the next day for one hour sized time slots for 24 hours.
+This should be actually configurable as per the needs.

+## Decision I made

-- Authentication / Authorization is handled using JWT bearer tokens
+- Authentication / Authorization is handled using JWT bearer tokens.
+- Sharded the database to have a higher throughput of transactions and scatter-gather joins for faster car search results.
+- Booking cars for a particular time slot is achieved by materialized locks.
+Essentially
+- Database sharding is done as booking transactions are processed only within a shard.

 ### Build server